UACalc/UACalc_CLI/README.md

-This is the main Git repository for UACalc.
-If you don't use Git, you might prefer [this page](http://uacalc.github.io/UACalc/).
+This is the main Git repository for UACalc_CLI, which provides a command line interface to the Universal Algebra Calculator.

 Introduction